HsiangHung/Machine_Learning_Note/Statistical_Test/evaluate_sample_size/README.md

 So for this smaller population, all we need are 278 households in our sample; a substantially smaller sample size.

+This is the size one your variations needs to be.
+So for your email send, if you have one control and one variation, you'll need to double this number.
+If you had a control and two variations, you'd triple it.
+(And so on.) [[Ginny Mineo]][How to Determine Your A/B Testing Sample Size & Time Frame]

 Here are the calculators from [survey system](https://www.surveysystem.com/sscalc.htm) and [survey monkey](https://www.surveymonkey.com/mp/sample-size-calculator/).

 ### Sample size given a confidence level and width (unknown population standard deviation)